ivanpierre/electron-hack/README.md

 -	JDK 1.7+
 -	Leiningen 2.5.3
--	node.js 5.1.1 [This is done to match the verion of node.js being used in Electron v0.37.2]
+-	node.js 5.1.1 [This is done to match the version of node.js being used in Electron v0.37.2]
 -	[NSIS](http://nsis.sourceforge.net/)

 On Mac/Linux, installing node.js using [Node Version Manager](https://github.com/creationix/nvm) is recommended.